 I would particularly welcome applications from students interested in working on the following themes (13th to 16th centuries):

-- The history of medicine (especially sickness, healing miracles, medical practice and the doctor-patient relationship)
+- The history of medicine (especially sickness and healthcare in daily life, healing miracles, medical practice and the doctor-patient relationship)

 - The history of the Iberian Peninsula (especially Portugal)

 - The history of food and eating behaviours